Eurostar forced to stop running London-Amsterdam trains for almost a year in 2024

 The direct train from London St Pancras to Lyon, Avignon and Marseille has been dropped.
 Calais-Frethun station, serving the French port, is also mothballed.

-Mark Smith, the international rail expert known as The Man in Seat Sixty-One, called the ending of the Disneyland Paris link “another Brexit ‘benefit’ along with dropping calls at Ashford and Ebbsfleet”.
+Mark Smith, the international rail expert known as The Man in Seat 61, called the ending of the Disneyland Paris link “another Brexit ‘benefit’ along with dropping calls at Ashford and Ebbsfleet”.

 He said: “With increased border checks and consequently reduced terminal capacity, Eurostar are doubling down on their core routes until the full effects of the new EU Entry/Exit System are known.”

-Separately, Eurostar’s four daily trains each way between London and Amsterdam could be suspended for 11 months next year due to work on the historic Centraal station in the Dutch capital.
+Separately, Eurostar’s four daily trains each way between London and Amsterdam could be suspended for 11 months next year as a result of work being undertaken on the historic Centraal station in the Dutch capital.

-On Friday the infrastructure minister, Vivianne Heijnen, said that planned large-scale renovation combined with the large amount of space required for pre-departure checks of British passengers could mean the Netherlands is cut off for 11 months – with potentially an extra 21 flights each way between Amsterdam and London.
+On Friday, the Dutch infrastructure minister, Vivianne Heijnen, said that planned large-scale renovation combined with the large amount of space required for pre-departure checks of British passengers could mean the Netherlands is cut off for 11 months – with potentially an extra 21 flights each way between Amsterdam and London.

 The international train terminal is to be demolished, without its replacement being ready.
 The closure could last from June 2024 until the end of May 2025.